beebaabado/FSND-capstone-nearBeerApp/nearbeer/README.md

 # NEAR BEER Demo app
+##### by Connie Compos 2021

-This applications is a tool to help users find the highest rated beers near their current location.
+This applications is a proof of concept tool to help users find the highest rated beers near their current location.
 I am creating an app to run on android and iOs devices with filtering options, maps with venue locations and listings of beers.
 For the purposes of this capstone project,  I have simplified the front end to display lists of beers.
 Other features are not implemented.

 ## HEROKU
 Near beer front and backends are depolyed on Heroku.
 You can access the app at [https://capstone-nearbeer-front.herokuapp.com/tabs/home](https://capstone-nearbeer-front.herokuapp.com/tabs/home)